coderaman07/100-Days-of-Code/Readme.md

 Today I started My New Project of Blog App with React JS as Front-End and Django as Back-End So for this I Configured multiple things like Project settings for Django and React both.

+## Day 86

+Today I started Designing the Blog UI in Figma and searching some inspiration for a Best minimalistic Design things.

 ## Contributing